Interest Rate Derivatives Definition

 What are Swaps?

-A swap essentially is a contract between counter parties to exchange a series of intermediate cash flows arising throughout the tenor/life of the swap.
+A swap essentially is a contract between counterparties to exchange a series of intermediate cash flows arising throughout the tenor/life of the trade.
 Almost every swap contract comes under an interest rate swap.
-Most of them are basically variants of interest rate swaps.
+Most of them are variants of interest rate swaps.

 Interest Rate Swaps